spryker/spryker-docs/docs/pbc/all/digital-asset-management/manage-in-the-back-office/manage-file-tree.md

 Once the file is uploaded, you can manage it from two locations:

-* File List (for more details, see [Managing File List](/docs/pbc/all/digital-asset-management/manage-in-the-back-office/manage-file-list.html))
+* File List (for more details, see [Manage file List](/docs/pbc/all/digital-asset-management/manage-in-the-back-office/manage-file-list.html))
 * File Tree

 To manage a file: